Visit to Minsk State Auto-Mechanical College

 The main objectives for teachers are to train good specialists, to bring up a harmonious personally, a true working man, the head of state stressed.
 “This is a noble mission, hard work, and big responsibility at the same time.
 By teaching youth, you are laying the foundations of the future of our country.
 The best award for teachers is the success of their students.
 I am convinced that your experience, enthusiasm, and zeal for self-improvement will be a good example for the younger generation,” the Belarusian leader concluded.

-Alexander Lukashenko wished the students of the college a productive and eventful academic year.
+Aleksandr Lukashenko wished the students of the college a productive and eventful academic year.
 He also wished its teachers to have more reasons to be proud of the achievements of their students.

 The head of state was also made familiar with the physical infrastructure and the way the education process in the college is organized.
 The President took a look at the resource center for training automobile mechanics.